matthewwei35/tip-calculator/README.md

 # Tip Calculator

 ## Description
-A simple tip calculator using React and CSS.
 This project is based off the one Google provides when you search up tip calculator.
+This was a simpler project but it was a good intro to React.
 ![](screenshots/tip-calc.png)

 #### WORK IN PROGRESS